julien-arino/test-site/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Mathematical epidemiologist

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>432 Machray Hall</p>
+    <p>University of Manitoba</p>
+    <p>Winnipeg, Manitoba</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+I am a Professor and 2021-2024 Faculty of Science Research Chair in Fundamental Science with the Department of Mathematics, a member of the [Data Science NEXUS](http://www.sci.umanitoba.ca/data-science-nexus/) and a faculty member of the [VADA Graduate Training Program](http://vada.cs.umanitoba.ca/), all at the [University of Manitoba](https://umanitoba.ca/).
+I am also a member of the [Canadian Centre for Disease Modelling](http://cdm.yorku.ca/), the [Canadian COVID-19 Mathematical Modelling Task Force](http://www.fields.utoronto.ca/activities/Mathematical-Modelling-COVID-19) and three of the NSERC Emerging Infectious Disease consortium projects (CANMOD, MfPH and OMNI/RÉUNIS).

+My research deals primarily with population movement in epidemiology and ecology, with particular interest on the spatio-temporal spread of infectious diseases.
+In this context, I am interested in two main aspects: the relationship between mobility modalities and the fast global spread of infectious pathogens, as well as the effect of interconnections of public health systems with a variety of health practices.
+I use mathematical modelling to consider the risk of importation of disease to various public health entities.
+I have also dabbled with other mathematical biology problems.

+As part of my work, I have become more and more interested in the use of data in my models, hence my membership in VADA and the Data Science NEXUS.

 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/test-site/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.